M. Asher Lawson

 Piet Mondrian - Composition II in Red, Blue, and Yellow (1930) ~ Public Domain

-I completed my doctoral studies at Duke University in the Fuqua School of Business after receiving a BA in Economics and Management from the University of Oxford.
+I am an Assistant Professor of Decision Sciences at INSEAD.
+I completed my PhD at Duke University in the Fuqua School of Business after receiving a BA in Economics and Management from the University of Oxford.
+Below, I list my broad topics of study and some example research questions within them.